wernerjoss/grav-plugin-caldav2ics/README.md

 ## Usage
 Once installed, you should at first enable the Grav Scheduler (if not already done) - see [the official docs](https://learn.getgrav.org/17/advanced/scheduler).
-From this point, all you need to do is correctly fill out the Form in the Admin for the caldav2ics Plugin.
+From this point, all you need to do is correctly fill out the Form in the Admin for the caldav2ics Plugin and then enable the created Job in the Scheduler.
 This should be rather self-explanatory, as already stated.
-It is, however, not always that easy to correctly determine the URL of remote CalDav Calendars, although most commonly used Incarnations (such as OwnCloud, NextCloud...) provide extra Links for that.
+It is, however, not always that easy to correctly determine the URL of remote CalDav Calendars, although most commonly used Incarnations (such as OwnCloud, NextCloud...) provide extra Links for that - in case of difficulties, you may consider using [this script](https://github.com/wernerjoss/caldav2ics/blob/master/caldavexplore.sh) to find out.
 Also note that it is not only necessary to enable the Plugin itself, but also the scheduled_jobs (see Configuration).
 Once the Configuration is saved, the ICS Generation process should run at the desired time schedule, a good idea is always to check the Logfile.
 Hint: if this does not happen after the first Save in the Admin, just save the Configuration once more and it should be ok (not sure why this is sometimes necessary).